 - Control environment.
-This is the set of standards, processes and structures that provide the basis for carrying out internal control.
-It is the foundation for all other components of internal control, providing discipline and structure. - 2) Risk Assessment.
-Is the process for identifying and assessing relevant risks to the achievement of the company's objectives, and forming a basis for determining how the risks should be managed. - 3) Control activities.
-These are the actions established through policies and procedures that help ensure that management's objectives are carried out. - 4) Information and communications.
-This supports the identification, capture and exchange of internal and external information in a form and time frame that enables people to carry out their responsibilities. - 5) Monitoring Activities.
+This is the set of standards, processes and structures that provide the basis for carrying out internal control within Irish Life Health.
+It sets the tone of an organisation, influencing the integrity, ethical values and control consciousness of its people.
+It is the foundation for all other components of internal control, providing discipline and structure. - Risk Assessment.
+This is the dynamic and iterative process for identifying and assessing relevant risks to the achievement of the company's objectives, and forming a basis for determining how the risks should be managed. - Control activities.
+These are the actions established through policies and procedures that help ensure that management's directives to mitigate risks to the achievement of objectives are carried out. - 4) Information and communications.
+This supports the identification, capture and exchange of internal and external information in a form and time frame that enables people to carry out their responsibilities. - Monitoring Activities.
 This is the ongoing evaluation to ascertain whether all components of the internal control system are present and functioning.
+This process assesses the quality of internal control performance over time.